Will AI Replace Soil Scientists? Lab Analysis at 55%, But the Ground Truth Stays Underground

 Why Soil Scientists Are Not Being Replaced

 But dig deeper — pun intended — and the picture changes.
 Conducting field surveys and collecting soil core samples has an automation rate of just 15% [Fact].
 No AI can push a soil auger into the ground, assess the compaction by feel, observe the color variations that indicate drainage patterns, or smell the difference between healthy and anaerobic soil.
-These are sensory skills honed over years that no sensor can fully replicate.
+These are sensory skills honed over years that no sensor can fully replicate [Claim].

 Advising on land use planning and soil conservation practices sits at 28% automation [Fact].
 This work requires understanding not just the soil itself, but the economic pressures on landowners, the regulatory landscape, the political dynamics of land use decisions, and the cultural significance of farming practices in specific communities.